 - 1/2 Teaspoon salt, more to taste

-Mix ricotta cheese and 3 tablespoons milk, 1/2 tsp of salt and freshly ground black pepper.
+Mix ricotta cheese , 1 cup of Pecorino Romano, 1/2 tsp of salt, freshly ground black pepper and fresh chopped parsley.
 Blend well.
 Put aside.

 Bring 5 qt. water to a rapid boil.
 Add 1 tablespoon of salt to pasta water.

 Add pasta and stir and return to rapid boil.
 Cook uncovered, stirring occasionally.
 Pasta should be done in about 9 minutes for firm.
-Before you drain the pasta, reserve a cup of the water.
+Before you drain the pasta, reserve a cup of the water and pour it into the ricotta mixture.
+Mix well.